River Rebalance

 The biggest dam removal in the U.S. is more than a monumental engineering project.
 The hope is that it will restore some balance to a damaged ecological system.

 When the dams were constructed in the early 1900s, it was a great achievement of engineering.
 Built for hydroelectric power, the dams produced cheap, clean electricity that became the foundation for growth and commercial prosperity in the area.
+But there was a cost, especially for the tribal communities who depend on the river for food and their way of life.

-The Cost of the dams
+The Cost of the Dams

 “The Klamath used to produce the third-largest salmon runs on the West Coast.
 Now, salmon are at only 8% of their historic population,” said Desirée Tullos, professor of water resources engineering at Oregon State University.